hstaudacher/hstaudacher/README.md

 <div align="center">

 # Hey there!
-I'm Holger Staudacher 👋
+I'm Holger 👋

 ### 🚀 Building the future of AI-powered development